Illumina/hap.py/doc/happy.md

 variant splitting or preprocessing.

-Here are the options which need to be added to a hap.py command line to create a ROC curve based on the query GQ(X) field:
+Here are the options which need to be added to a hap.py command line to create a ROC curve based on the query GQX field (currently, hap.py will only use GQ if GQX is not available):

 ```
   ...
   --no-internal-leftshift \
   --no-internal-preprocessing \
   -P -V \
   --roc Q_GQ \
-  --roc-filter LowGQX \
   ...
 ```

 The `-P` switch is necessary to consider unfiltered variants, `-V` will write an